WPSurfer.com

 What Sites Should Use This Firewall?

-This basic firewall is initially aimed at users who have a website that is not an E-Commerce or a membership site, as those type of sites require a series of exceptions for customers and users.
+This basic firewall is initially aimed at users who have a website that is not an E-Commerce or a membership site, as those type of sites require a series of exceptions for customers and members.

 How to Prevent WordPress Sites from Getting Hacked